Skip to main content

 TCTA assists local governments by providing services on the following four topic areas:

-Identifying and using vacant, abandoned, or underutilized land located on or near transportation projects that is suitable for housing development (including land owned by federal, state, and local governmental entities as well as the private sector) to create location-efficient housing.
+Identifying and using vacant, abandoned, or underutilized land located on or near transportation projects that is suitable for housing development (including land owned by federal, state, and local governmental entities as well as the private sector).

-• Project Example - Rockford, IL: The City of Rockford is using a USDOT Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant for the Rockford Complete Streets Revitalization project, which will connect the east and west of downtown Rockford and bring bicycle and pedestrian improvements by reconfiguring the Whitman Street Interchange.
-This reconfiguration presents an opportunity to leverage previously underutilized land to address the need for more affordable location-efficient housing.
-TCTA is providing city staff with strategies for convening stakeholders, including residents, elected officials, government agencies, nonprofits, and private sector entities, to gather input on the City’s housing needs, with a goal of creating an actionable housing plan for this underutilized area that has community support.
+• Project Example - Rockford, IL: The City of Rockford is using a USDOT grant for the Rockford Complete Streets Revitalization project, which will connect the east and west of downtown Rockford and bring bicycle and pedestrian improvements by reconfiguring the Whitman Street Interchange.
+This reconfiguration presents an opportunity to leverage previously underutilized land to address the need for more affordable housing.
+TCTA is providing city staff with strategies for convening stakeholders, including residents, elected officials, government agencies, nonprofits, and private sector entities, to gather input on the City's housing needs, with a goal of creating an actionable housing plan for this underutilized area that has community support.

-Preserving affordable housing and protecting residents and businesses from displacement as new infrastructure is deployed.
+Preserving affordable housing and small businesses as new infrastructure is deployed.

-• Project Example – Redmond, WA: The City of Redmond is receiving TCTA to identify strategies to preserve affordable housing and prevent displacement.
-The city faces significant housing pressures related to the economic growth in the Puget Sound region, which may be exacerbated by an extension of two light rail projects.
+• Project Example – Redmond, WA: The City of Redmond is receiving TCTA to identify strategies to keep housing affordable.
+The city faces significant housing cost pressures related to the economic growth in the Puget Sound region, which may be exacerbated by an extension of two light rail projects.
 With recent funding from USDOT, the city will gain four light rail stations that will improve affordable transit, as well as a shared use path that will improve pedestrian and bicycle access.
 These transportation improvements will add to the challenges of meeting housing demand, particularly for lower income residents.
 TCTA is providing city staff with tools to mitigate displacement of residents and small businesses, respond to resident concerns, and address development needs.
-An important component is developing trust with the residents at risk of displacement, as well as residents concerned about the changes accompanying new transit stations.
+An important component is developing trust with residents concerned about the changes accompanying new transit stations.

-Improving coordination both among public entities and between public entities and state recipients of infrastructure funding; transit authorities and other quasi-public entities; the private sector; and locally based organizations in ways that support a holistic and regional approach to housing and transportation.
+Improving coordination both among public entities and between public entities and state recipients of infrastructure funding; transit authorities and other quasi-public entities; the private sector; and locally based organizations in ways that support a comprehensive regional approach to housing and transportation.

-• Project Example – Syracuse, NY: In 2023, construction began on Syracuse’s Interstate 81 viaduct removal project, supported by a USDOT Reconnecting Communities planning grant.
+• Project Example – Syracuse, NY: In 2023, construction began on Syracuse's Interstate 81 viaduct removal project, supported by a USDOT planning grant.
 As part of the highway demolition, the city is integrating affordable housing and public infrastructure redevelopment into its revitalization plans.
 Executing on this strategy requires Syracuse city officials to collaborate with multiple government agencies and local communities.
 TCTA is helping city staff develop strategies for coordinating timelines and messaging across the housing and transportation projects.
-In addition, TCTA providers are helping city officials strengthen community engagement to rebuild trust among residents.
-A key goal is to ensure residents’ needs are central to decisions about housing and transportation projects that will transform their neighborhood.
+In addition, TCTA providers are helping city officials strengthen community engagement with the strategy.

 Technical Assistance Approaches